Updated October 27, 2023

-Money management industry has always been plagued by financial frauds.
+Financial fraud has always plagued the money management industry.
 So, how can you ensure you do not take the bait?
-If getting hooked on to too good to be true returns is a habit with you, read on to learn all about how to avoid investment frauds.
+If getting hooked on too good to be true returns is a habit, read on to learn how to avoid investment fraud.

 How to Avoid Falling Prey to Scammers

-Smooth investment returns could be a potential warning signal.
-It should definitely set the alarm bells ringing if the markets are volatile.
-Consider steady returns in periods of abnormally high fluctuations to be your wake up call.
+Smooth investment returns could be a warning signal.
+It should set the alarm bells ringing if the markets are volatile.
+Consider steady returns in periods of abnormally high fluctuations your wake-up call.

 Checking up on References

-Another important investor tip to avoid getting defrauded is to engage in reference checks while entering into any business partnership.
-Due diligence and doing your homework help in passing the test and avoiding a fraud.
+Due diligence and doing your homework help pass the test and prevent fraud.
+Another important investor tip to avoid getting defrauded is to engage in reference checks while entering any business partnership.
 Regulatory bodies frequently contain information about the investment manager as well.
-This can be a good place to start your research.
+It can be a good place to start your research.